Małgorzata Socha

 Małgorzata Socha (born 23 April 1980) is a Polish actress.
 Mostly known from TV series BrzydUla, Na Wspólnej and Przyjaciółki.

 Personal life

 She was born in Warsaw, Poland.
 In 2003, she graduated from The Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw.
-On July 5, 2008, she married Krzysztof Wiśniewski.
-On August 11, 2014, gave birth to their daughter named Zofia.
-On January 20, 2017 gave birth to second daughter named Barbara.
-On September 4, 2018, gave birth to third child, son named Stanisław.
+On 5 July 2008 she married Krzysztof Wiśniewski.
+On 11 August 2014 she gave birth to their daughter, named Zofia.
+On 20 January 2017 she gave birth to her second daughter, named Barbara.
+On 4 September 2018 she gave birth to her third child, a son named Stanisław.